josharsh/100LinesOfCode/Daily Bible Verse/README.md

 pip install requests
 ```

 Then, you can run the `main.py` file to see the daily Bible verse displayed in the GUI.
-Click the "Get Daily Verse" button to fetch a new verse (may not be obvious since the verse is the same for the day).
+Click the "Get Daily Verse" button to fetch a new verse (change may not be obvious since the verse is the same for the day).